Frequently Asked Questions

 What if I’m accepted to more than one school?

-If you decide prior to April 30 not to attend the Elson S. Floyd College of Medicine, it would be courteous to decline your offer or withdraw your acceptance by emailing firstname.lastname@example.org.
+If you decide not to attend the Elson S. Floyd College of Medicine, please decline your offer or withdraw your acceptance by emailing firstname.lastname@example.org.
 This allows the College to admit another applicant in a timely manner.

-If you continue to be on a waitlist after April 30 and do not plan on attending the College, please request your removal from the waitlist by emailing email@example.com.
+If you continue to be on a waitlist and do not plan on attending the College, please request your removal from the waitlist by emailing email@example.com.

 How much is tuition?